scholarslab/CodeLab/Week02/intro_data.md

 ## Also: Bytes!
 Byte is another common unit of measurement for data.
 The term is a play on bit and was coined in the 1950s for Project SAGE, a prototype computer system to coordinate American air defenses in the Cold War.
 There is some historical ambiguity, but a modern byte is 8 bits, representing the smallest power-of-2 size for useful data (such as a single character or a small integer).
 Bytes and bits are often modified with metric scale prefixes: kilobyte, megabit, gigabyte etc. This is a bit of a mess because it mixes binary units with decimal prefixes, but that's how we get our current popular units for data size.

+## Revisit: Print it out and delete it?